-I’m a foreigner in the land of smiles, Thailand, and white caucasians are given the nickname Farang though you might hear Falang as Thais struggle with the ‘r’s.
+I’m a Farang in the land of smiles, Thailand, and white caucasians are given this nickname though you might hear Falang as Thais struggle with the ‘r’s.
 It’s not meant to be derogatory, though this can depend on the context as the older white haired men hanging around the bars have discovered.
 Actually the Thais cannot pronounce foreigner, as some English pronunciations are extremely difficult for them, (likewise for us with some of the Thai sounds) so over many years it come out as Farang.
 For more information on Farang press here

 Elephant Parade Chiang Mai 2016 in the jewel of Northern Thailand, is part of an international social enterprise running the largest art exhibition, which has moved around 19 cities worldwide since 2007, including London in 2010 and a UK National Tour in 2014.
 Life size decorated baby elephant statues are exhibited in international cities to raise awareness for the need of elephant conservation.